billputer/billwiens.com/resume/resume.md

 # Technical Skills

 * Capable of creating concise and elegant code in C++, Python, PHP, and Ruby.
-* Well versed in tools such as Drupal, Django, Fabric, Capistrano, and Vagrant.
+* Well versed in tools and frameworks such as Django, Fabric, Capistrano, and Vagrant.
 * Knowledgeable in front-end web technologies such as HTML, CSS, and JavaScript.
 * Almost a decade of experience with CentOS and Ubuntu Linux.
 * Worked with Apache, Nginx, Gunicorn, Memcached, MySQL, PostgreSQL, and others.